DeanoBurrito/northport/docs/Building.md

 The following tools are required:
 - Core utils, your system should already have these installed: `cp`, `mv`, `rm` and `mkdir`.
-- For non riscv architectures, you'll need `xorriso` and a copy of the [limine bootloader](https://github.com/limine-bootloader/limine).
+- You'll need `xorriso` and a copy of the [limine bootloader](https://github.com/limine-bootloader/limine).
 See their install instructions for getting setup with limine.
 This is usually just cloning the latest binary branch and running `make` to build a copy of the `limine-deploy` tool for your system.
-- A compiler: Either a gcc cross compiler or clang is required.
-Building with clang for riscv is currently not supported.
-For gcc, your target triplet should be `x86_64-elf` or `riscv64-elf` to use the default setup, but you can override this if yours differs.
+- A cross compiler: either a GCC cross compiler or clang is required.
+For GCC the target triplet is expected to be `x86_64-elf`, `riscv64-elf` or similar to use the default names.
+The binary names used can be changed in the root makefile  (at the very top) if yours is different.
 - For testing you will need qemu, and `gdb-multiarch` is required for debugging.
+- For building the manual, you'll also need `texlive`.

 At this point your system is setup, you'll want to edit some variables in `Config.mk` before building:
 - `TOOLCHAIN`: Select 'gcc' or 'clang'.